raahulsaxena/raahulsaxena.github.io/README.md

 - [Prettier](https://prettier.io/) - check if the formatting of the code follows the style guide
 - [lychee](https://lychee.cli.rs/) - check for broken links
 - [Axe](https://github.com/dequelabs/axe-core) (need to run manually) - do some accessibility testing

-We decided to keep `Axe` runs manual because fixing the issues are not straightforward and might be hard for people without web development knowledge.

-## FAQ

-For frequently asked questions, please refer to [FAQ.md](FAQ.md).

-## License

-The theme is available as open source under the terms of the [MIT License](https://github.com/alshedivat/al-folio/blob/main/LICENSE).

-Originally, **al-folio** was based on the [\*folio theme](https://github.com/bogoli/-folio) (published by [Lia Bogoev](https://liabogoev.com) and under the MIT license).
-Since then, it got a full re-write of the styles and many additional cool features.